Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Introduction

 In particular, the family $\{Y^\e\}_{\e>0}$ satisfies the LDP with the following good rate function

 \end{theorem}

-A direct application of our theorem is to investigate the large deviations of SDE driven by \emph{exponentially integrable} L\'evy noise, as illustrated in Example \ref{examp}.
-The solutions to such kind of SDE, in both finite-dimensional and infinite-dimensional settings, have been showed to obey the LDP in \cite{BDM11, BCD13}, using the weak convergence approach.
+A direct application of our theorem is to investigate the large deviations of SDEs driven by \emph{exponentially integrable} additive process, as illustrated in Example \ref{examp}.
+The solutions to SDE driven by L\'evy noise in both finite-dimensional and infinite-dimensional settings, have been showed to obey an LDP in \cite{BDM11, BCD13}, via the weak convergence approach.
 The exponential tightness condition for the third family in \eqref{three-families} is a generalization of the exponential integrability condition in the context of L\'evy noise.
+But to the best of our knowledge, there is no literature applying the weak convergence approach to SDEs driven by general semimartingales and seeking conditions for characteristics.

 The sequel of this paper is organized as follows.
-In the next section, we will recall the definition of exponential tightness, and a criterion for it will be established.
-This criterion will play an essential role in proving the main results.
-It is an analogue of the S{\l}omi\'nski's condition in the context of weak convergence.
-In Section \ref{sec-3}, some basic notions in the theory of semimartingales will be recalled.
-The relations between the UET property and the exponential tightness will be established.
-Some sufficient and necessary conditions for the UET property of semimartingales will be given as well.
+In the next section, we will recall definitions of large deviation principles and exponential tightness.
+Then we establish a S{\l}omi\'nski-type criterion for the exponential tightness in Skorokhod space.
+In Section \ref{sec-3}, we will recall some basic notions in the theory of semimartingales and give various characterizations for the UET property of semimartingales.
+The relations between UET property and exponential tightness will be discussed as well.
 Section \ref{sec-4} will be devoted to the proofs of our main result Theorem \ref{LDP-special}.
-Finally, Section \ref{sec-5} is reserved for a few corollaries and an application to SDE driven by L\'evy noise.
+Finally, Section \ref{sec-5} is reserved an application to SDE driven by additive noise.
+More characterizations for the UET property and a few comments on $\C$-exponential tightness are left into Appendix \ref{app} and \ref{app-2}.